Emc1518/Amazon_Vine_Analysis/README.md

 ## Overview

-The purpose of this analysis is
+The purpose of this analysis is to determine if participants in the Amazon Vine Program showed positivity bias when writing reviews.

 ## Results